Kiss of Death (1947 film): Casting

-Victor Mature plays Nick Bianco, the lead role in the film.
-Coleen Gray plays Nettie, his second wife, who also narrates the beginning and ending of the film.
-Brian Donlevy plays Louis D'Angelo, the assistant district attorney.

 Kiss of Death is notable for being Richard Widmark's film debut as Tommy Udo (a role originally announced for Richard Conte).
 According to Widmark, Hathaway disliked his high hairline because he thought it made him look too intellectual, so he ordered Widmark fitted for a hairpiece.
-Hathaway didn't send the test ahead to studio head Darryl F. Zanuck because he wanted a nightclub piano player called "Harry the Hipster" to play Udo.
-A Fox production manager named Charlie Hill liked the test and sent it to Zanuck, who immediately signed Widmark.
+Hathaway did not send the test ahead to studio head Darryl F. Zanuck because he wanted a nightclub piano player called "Harry the Hipster" to play Udo.
+A Fox production manager, Charlie Hill, liked the test and sent it to Zanuck, who immediately signed Widmark.
 During the film, Udo uses a Benzedrine inhaler, which was suggested by Zanuck himself.

-Hathaway says he was impressed by Widmark when the actor came in to read for the role of the reporter, made a test and sent it to Zanuck.
+Hathaway says he was impressed by Widmark when the actor came in to read for the role of the reporter, made a test, and sent it to Zanuck.

-Critics and audiences have noted that Tommy Udo is similar to Batman's archenemy The Joker.
-Widmark himself was a big fan of Batman comics, and modeled Udo after the Joker.
-Frank Gorshin, who played the Riddler in the 1960s television series Batman, modeled his deranged cackle after Widmark's Udo.
+Critics and audiences have noted Tommy Udo's similarities to Batman's archenemy the Joker.
+Widmark himself was a fan of the Batman comics and modeled Udo after the Joker.
+Frank Gorshin, who played the Riddler in the 1960's Batman television series, modeled his deranged cackle after Widmark's Udo.

-Attorney Earl Howser was played by Taylor Holmes, while Howard Smith was cast as a prison warden.
 Character actor Karl Malden got the part of Sergeant William Cullen while in the Broadway run of Arthur Miller's breakthrough play All My Sons.
 Susan Cabot and Jesse White made their screen debuts in this film; they were both uncredited.
 Cabot plays a restaurant patron and White plays a taxi driver.
 Character actor Millard Mitchell, also uncredited, plays Detective Shelby.
 Mildred Dunnock played Mrs. Rizzo, a woman in a wheelchair pushed down a flight of stairs to her death by psychotic Udo.

 Filming

 Kiss of Death was shot between March and May 1947, with additional scenes being filmed in June.
-Much of the filming was done in New York, using locations as practical sets, including the Chrysler Building, the Criminal Courts Building at 100 Centre Street, the old Hotel Marguery at 270 Park Avenue at 48th Street, the St. Nicholas Arena, and the now-demolished Bronx House of Detention for Men (later known as the Bronx County Jail) at 151st Street and River Avenue.
+Much of the filming was done in New York City, using locations as practical sets, including the Chrysler Building, the Criminal Courts Building at 100 Centre Street, the old Hotel Marguery at 270 Park Avenue at 48th Street, the St. Nicholas Arena, and the now-demolished Bronx House of Detention for Men (later known as the Bronx County Jail) at 151st Street and River Avenue.

-The exterior scenes of the family home were shot in Astoria, Queens, New York, at 14th Place and Astoria Park, and the Triboro Bridge and the Hell Gate Bridge can be seen in the background over Astoria Park.
+The exterior scenes of the family home were shot in Astoria, Queens, at 14th Place and Astoria Park, and the Triboro Bridge and the Hell Gate Bridge can be seen in the background over Astoria Park.